-The first piece now available is the Canadian Biosafety Standard (CBS).
+The 2nd edition of the standards and guidelines originally published in Part I of the Canadian Biosafety Standards and Guidelines (CBSG), 1st Edition, 2013, have been published as the Canadian Biosafety Standard (CBS), 2nd Edition, and is now available in electronic formats (HTML and PDF).
 The CBS sets out the physical containment, operational practice, and performance and verification testing requirements to ensure the safe handling and storing of human and terrestrial animal pathogens and toxins.
-The CBS continues the vision of the CBSG by updating several requirements in a risk-, evidence-, and performance-based approach, as well as incorporating new information in the field of biocontainment engineering.
+The CBS continues the vision of the CBSG by updating several requirements in a risk-, evidence-, and performance-based approach, as well as incorporating new information in the field of biocontainment engineering and information to support the full implementation of the Human Pathogens and Toxins Act (HPTA) and the Human Pathogens and Toxins Regulations (HPTR).

-For more information about the CBSG, you may contact us by telephone, fax or email using the contact information given below.
-Because the CBSG is a joint initiative involving the Agency and the Canadian Food Inspection Agency (CFIA) you may prefer to contact one or the other depending on the nature of your inquiry.
+For more information about the Biosafety Standards and Guidelines, you may contact us by telephone, fax or email using the contact information given below.

 Ottawa, ON K1A 0K9